Valdosta State Blazers: Tennis

-Valdosta State University's men's tennis team won the 2011 NCAA Division II national championship with a 5–2 win over Barry University in Altamonte Springs, Florida.
+Valdosta State University's men's tennis team won the 2025 NCAA Division II national championship with a 4–2 win over Washburn University.
+The championship marks back-to-back titles for Valdosta State, the program's fourth.
+Valdosta State clinched the 2024 title after defeating Flagler College, 4-3.
+The men's tennis team won the 2011 championship with a 5–2 win over Barry University.
 The Blazers also won the 2006 national title after defeating Lynn University 5–2 and finishing the season undefeated.
-The Blazers also played for the national championship in 2004, 2007, and 2010.
+The Blazers played for the national championship in 2004, 2007, and 2010.

-The blazers finished as one of the top two teams in the Gulf South Conference every year from 1994–2012.
+The blazers finished as one of the top two teams in the Gulf South Conference every year from 1994 to 2012.
 The men's team has nine conference championships (1996, 2000, 2001, 2004, 2007, 2008, 2009, 2010, 2011), tied with the University of West Florida women's team for the most conference championships in the GSC.
 In 2011 the men's team became the first to win five consecutive GSC Championships in tennis.

 Valdosta State University's Women's Tennis Team were the Gulf South Conference champions in 2005, 2008, and 2010.
 The Lady Blazers appeared in the Division II Tennis Final Four in 2004 and 2008.

 John Hansen has been the head coach of both the men and women's tennis teams at Valdosta for 41 years.
 Hansen has been named Gulf South Conference Coach of the Year 15 times, eleven as the men's coach and four as the women's head coach.